 One of the more significant advances is the more efficient transportation of injured patients by a better organized EMS system.
 There are EMS systems in just about every community in the US.
-More people appreciate the value of the “golden hour” in trauma management and communication between the EMS providers and the hospitals has improved.
+More people appreciate the value of the “golden hour” in trauma management, and communication between the EMS providers and the hospitals has improved.
 More rapid notification of a possible injury through the 911 system has improved trauma care.
-The use of prehospital helicopters has improved the transportation of patients living at further distances from high level trauma centers.
+Prehospital helicopters have improved the transportation of patients living at further distances from high-level trauma centers.

 The system is supported by community fire departments, personnel trained at the EMT level, and paramedics.
 The increased training of prehospital personnel has improved the treatment of things like airway obstruction and heavy bleeding.
 There has been a greater understanding of where to take critically injured patients.

 There has been the development of hospitals especially trained to treat adults and children with trauma.
-There are more than 1200 adult and pediatric trauma centers in the US with more than 200 designated as level 1 trauma centers.
+More than 1200 adult and pediatric trauma centers in the US have more than 200 designated as level 1 trauma centers.
 Some states, however, have been slower than others to adopt these kinds of hospitals.
-Much still needs to be done in some areas of the country to improve trauma care in more rural areas and in states where much of the state is rural.
+Much still needs to be done in some areas of the country to improve trauma care in more rural areas and states where much of the state is rural.

 There have been many contributions to trauma care by the Committee on Trauma of the American College of Surgeons.
 They have been instrumental in developing trauma and trauma-related surgical specialties throughout the US.
-The College of Surgeons was instrumental in the development of the Advanced Trauma Life Support (ATLS) course, which has educated many surgeons, emergency medicine specialists, and prehospital caregivers.
+The College of Surgeons was instrumental in developing the Advanced Trauma Life Support (ATLS) course, which has educated many surgeons, emergency medicine specialists, and prehospital caregivers.

-The Committee on Trauma has also been instrumental in developing a verification process for identifying those hospitals that have the capabilities of providing trauma care, although the actual designation of trauma centers still rests with local and state healthcare authorities.
+The Committee on Trauma has also been instrumental in developing a verification process for identifying those hospitals that have the capabilities of providing trauma care.
+However, the actual designation of trauma centers still rests with local and state healthcare authorities.

-Trauma centers are just part of a larger trauma system that includes prehospital care, inter-hospital transfer, acute hospital care and rehabilitative care.
-Outcomes for trauma centers have been found to be consistently better than those of community hospitals.
-Those areas that have a complete trauma care system show an even better improvement in outcome when compared to those areas of the country that do not have these types of systems.
+Trauma centers are just part of a larger trauma system that includes prehospital care, inter-hospital transfer, acute hospital care, and rehabilitative care.
+Outcomes for trauma centers are consistently better than those of community hospitals.
+Those areas with a complete trauma care system show an even better improvement in outcome when compared to those areas of the country that do not have these types of systems.

 Access to the 911 system is necessary for good prehospital care.
-Things like identifying the address of the caller to 911 operators have improved the rate at which ambulances have been able to get to people who have been injured.
+Things like identifying the caller's address to 911 operators have improved the rate at which ambulances have been able to get to people who have been injured.
 Those communities that employ EMTs as first responders also have better trauma care.
-The identification of the various levels of trauma centers helps EMTs better know where to transport the more critical patients.
+Identifying the various levels of trauma centers helps EMTs better know where to transport the more critical patients.

-Despite the above mentioned advances in science, technology, and trauma system organization, there are still serious problems facing trauma care in the US.
-The major cause of these problems is a lack of recognition of the importance of trauma on the population as a whole and the funding priorities of the government.
+Despite the above-mentioned advances in science, technology, and trauma system organization, there are still serious problems facing trauma care in the US.
+The major cause of these problems is a lack of recognition of the importance of trauma on the population as a whole and the government's funding priorities.

-While there have been advances in the recognition of trauma as a serious problem, funding for trauma-related research studies is still far below that given for diseases like cancer and heart disease.
-Even after the terrorist attacks of September 11, 2001, funding for terrorism preparedness has largely ignored trauma systems and trauma centers, in spite of the fact that there is an intact and prepared network of hospitals that are skilled in providing the type of injuries seen in terrorist attacks.
+While there have been advances in recognizing trauma as a serious problem, funding for trauma-related research studies is still far below that given for diseases like cancer and heart disease.
+Even after the terrorist attacks of September 11, 2001, funding for terrorism preparedness has largely ignored trauma systems and trauma centers, even though there is an intact and prepared network of skilled hospitals in providing the type of injuries seen in terrorist attacks.